pholmes7/Preping_AD_Infrastructure_in_Azure/README.md

 <h3> Step 3 - Edit Client Configuration </h3>

-<p> Now that we have disabled the domain controllers firewall, we need to edit our client to automatically use the domain controller as its DNS server.
-We will start by locating the private ip address of the domain controller.
-You can get there by going to the Virtual Machines page and clicking on your domain controller vm.
+<p> Now that we have disabled the domain controller's firewall, we need to edit our client to automatically use the domain controller as its DNS server.
+We will start by locating the private IP address of the domain controller.
+You can get there by going to the Virtual Machines page and clicking on your domain controller VM.
 I have highlighted my private IP in the picture below. </p>

 <p>
 <img src="https://i.imgur.com/IXALsLf.png"
 </p>

-<p> With the domain controllers private IP we can navigate to our client VM.
+<p> With the domain controller's private IP, we can navigate to our client VM.
 On the left sidebar, click on the drop-down menu for Networking and select Network Settings.
 On this page, you can see the public IP, private IP, network interface (green icon), and other things.
 Click on the network interface that has the green icon.  </p>

 <p>
 <img src="https://i.imgur.com/TcSzn97.png"
 </p>

 <p> Select DNS servers from the life sidebar.
 Click the custom option and enter the private IP address you got from your domain controller.
-This means that whenever we look something up on the internet it will use the domain controller as the DNS server.
+This means that whenever we look something up on the internet, it will use the domain controller as the DNS server.
 Make sure you save your settings. </p>

 <p>
 <img src="https://i.imgur.com/L1UUYCk.pngg"
 </p>

-<p> To make sure the changes saved, restart your client machine.  </p>
+<p> To make sure the changes are saved, restart your client machine.  </p>

 <p>
 <img src="https://i.imgur.com/0EcPJ0O.png"